 Word will tell you if it finds any more comments or edits, but I don’t recommend that you let it remove them automatically.
 You’ll want to track those down and accept or reject them yourself.
 An easy way to find them is clicking the Next button that’s just to the left of the Accept and Reject buttons on the Review tab.
 You can do the same with comments by clicking Next on the big button in the comments area.

 I strongly recommend that you get a fresh set of eyes on the manuscript to proofread it before you publish.
-I typically make thousands of revisions to a manuscript; a different set of eyes will be able to spot residual typos and errors.
+I typically make thousands of revisions and hundreds of comments on a manuscript.
+You’ll be touching and tweaking many of them, introducing a whole new potential for errors.
+A different set of eyes will be able to spot residual typos and errors.
 My article about editing error rates will help you understand what to expect from an editing pass and why.

 If at any time your computer seems to be bogging down under the weight of the edits, check my advice for helping your computer cope with extensive Track Changes.